havemaps/hmwt-documentation/README.md

 ### Export KML
-When the data table is filled out and all places appear on the map, export the data from MyMaps to use in QGIS.
+When the data table is filled out and all places appear on the map, export the data from My Maps to use in QGIS.
 1. To the right of the map title, click the three stacked dots.

   ![Image is a screenshot showing the three dots to click to the right of the project name](images/threeDots.png "Click the three dots")